espruino/EspruinoDocs/info/Troubleshooting.md

 ### On the Espruino Pico/WiFi Boards

-Hold down the button, and then plug the board in while keeping it held (then release):
+Hold down the button, and then plug the board in while keeping it held (then release after connecting):

-* **If the Red and Green LEDs lit brightly for a fraction of a second, then they start 'pulsing'** everything is fine - you're now in bootloader mode
+* **If Red and Green light brightly for a fraction of a second, then they start 'pulsing'** everything is fine - you're now in bootloader mode
-* **If the Red LED flashes briefly when plugging in**, the button wasn't pressed, or isn't working.
+* **If Red flashes briefly when plugging in**, the button wasn't pressed, or isn't working.
 * **If nothing lights up at all**, there is a bad USB cable/connection, so no power
-* **If the Red and Green LEDs stay lit brightly** the bootloader has started, but no USB connection could be made.
+* **If Red and Green stay lit brightly** the bootloader has started, but no USB connection could be made.
 This could be due to a bad cable (try plugging the board in directly), or if that doesn't work it could be drivers - see the next troubleshooting headings.
+* **Green lights for a second, then red flashes and both go out** - the board has booted into Espruino without loading saved code.
+This happens when the button is held down for >2 secs after booting.
+To enter the bootloader, you need to release the button less than a second after applying power.

 ### On the Original Espruino Board